VIU-L/FasterRCNN/README.md

 # FasterRCNN
  Homework of reproducing FasterRCNN with VGG backbone
+ Not yet finished !